ellatenar/ellatenar/README.md

 i'm a fullstack software engineer based in philadelphia&nbsp;&nbsp;🛎

-i code in python and javascript, and do some creative coding with tidal cycles.
+i code in python and JS/TS, and do some creative coding with tidal cycles.

-i'm passionate about food, regenerative land use, music, education, and transformative justice.

-welcome to the homepage for my open-source software contributions :)

 ---